wix/media-platform-java-sdk/README.md

 ### Browser

-File upload from the browser is a 2 step operation:
+File upload from the browser is a 2 step geometry:
  1. First the signed URL and the upload token is retrieved from the server
  2. Then a multipart/form-data request is made to the URL